ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Generic Types.md

     }

-##OUTPUT
+## OUTPUT
 20
 I love Java

-The code explain shows you that the class constructor while object creation can accept any data type.
+The code shows you that the class constructor while object creation can accept any data type.

 Exercise
 --------